 Start your plants indoors in mid-late winter.
-Sprinkle 3-4 seeds at 1cm apart ¼” deep in a flat or cells, cover lightly with soil.
-Keep soil moist but not wet, thin to strongest seedling once true leaves appear.
+Use a seedling tray and plant one seed per cell, about 1/4" deep and then cover lightly with soil.
+Keep soil moist but not wet, and thin any extra seedlings so that there is just one seedling per cell if extra has germinated.
 Seeds will germinate quickly and you can start hardening off after 2 weeks.

-Direct sow your seeds as early as February.
-Make sure to keep them covered until the weather is consistently above freezing, or if you prefer direct sow from March-May without protection.
+Direct sow your seeds as early as February at a spacing of 4 per square-foot.
+Make sure to keep them covered until the weather is consistently above freezing, or if you prefer, direct sow from March-May without protection.

 Sow a new square foot every 2 weeks for a continuous harvest.

 Bok Choy is quick to bolt, so get your last harvest before June 1st.
-Alternatively look for varieties that are heat resistance.
+Alternatively look for varieties that are heat resistant.

 There are two options for harvesting.
-You can clip the outer leaves as they become ready and as you need them or once large enough you can cut the entire plant at soil level.
+You can clip the outer leaves as they become ready and as you need them or you can cut the entire plant at soil level when it is large enough.
 If you choose the second option and you want Bok Choy all season long re-sow your seeds every couple weeks.

 Per 1 cup raw: 9 calories, 1 gram of protein, 1.5 grams of carbohydrates, 0.7 grams of dietary fiber, 0 grams of cholesterol, and 0.1 grams of polyunsaturated fat.